MasahideMori-SimpleAppli/nucleic_acid/README.md

   - nucleotideInfo: Map<String, NucleotideInfo>?, Reference for detailed information about the nucleotides in this sequence.
     - key: String, A reference key that a Nucleotide has.
 For example, aliases when chemically decorated.
     - value: NucleotideInfo, Information such as chemical modification of Nucleotide.

+- AminoAcidSequence
+  - sequence: List
+    - nucleotide: AminoAcid
+      - type: EnumAminoAcid, The type of amino acid。
+      - infoKey: String?, aminoAcidInfo key that can be used when considering chemical modification.
+  - direction: EnumAminoAcidSequenceDirection, The direction of sequence。
+  - id: String?, The serial ID of this sequence。
+  - description: String?, The description of this sequence。
+  - info: Map<String, dynamic>?, The other data of this sequence。
+  - aminoAcidInfo: Map<String, NucleotideInfo>?, Reference for detailed information about the AminoAcids in this sequence.
+    - key: String, A reference key that a AminoAcid has.
+For example, aliases when chemically decorated.
+    - value: AminoAcidInfo, Information such as chemical modification of AminoAcid.

 ## Support
 If you need paid support for any reason, please contact my company.